 They're all going to want a platform investment.
 A platform investment is something that's at least 20 to 30 units, it could be as high as 50 or 100 units, but it's a big enough substantial enough investment that has enough girth to it to support a professional management team and the GNA costs associated with administering it and conserve as a platform to consolidate.

-They want a platform investment, all new entrance into the space need a good existing management team.
+They want a platform investment, all new entrances into the space need a good existing management team.
 Now not necessarily the owner of the business, but a step lower than the owner.
-The operations team, the financial piece of the equation, HR benefits, payroll, that area coaches that are in the field.
-A good management team's important because these guys and girls who represent these funds and family offices, they are financial investors, they're not operators.
-Everyone wants a future consolidation opportunities and everyone wants a platform of growth of some kind.
+The operations team, the financial piece of the equation, HR benefits, payroll, and the area coaches that are in the field.
+A good management team's important because these guys and girls who represent these funds and family offices are financial investors, they're not operators.
+Everyone wants a future consolidation opportunity and everyone wants a platform of growth of some kind.

-Since some franchisors don't like private equity firms because of their defined, buy and sell period and their short-term nature of their investments, private equity is particularly active in buying franchisors.
+Since some franchisors don't like private equity firms because of their defined, buy and sell period and the short-term nature of their investments, private equity is particularly active in buying franchisors.

-I would say that that's a phenomenon we're seeing and then also they are also going down market on the brands they invest in too.
+I would say that that's a phenomenon we're seeing and then also they are also going down the market on the brands they invest in too.
 I mean, Yum Brands is always the gold standard, really with KFC, Taco Bell, and Pizza Hut.
-That was the one the tier one brand that really started attracting years ago, the bigger investors into the space.
-Now I see family offices with a lot of interest in brands that may be second or third place segment leaders.
+That was the tier-one brand that really started attracting years ago, the bigger investors into the space.
+Now I see family offices with a lot of interest in brands that may be second or third-place segment leaders.